jarenunzen/cambodiaicg/Training2026/1f_LandscapeFragmentation.md

 ### Step 5
 Calculate the two new fields: Patch Area and Edge Length
 - Right click on the “PatchArea_ha” Field and select the **Calculate Geometry** button.
-- Follow the settings in the figure below to calculate both the Path Area (in hectares, ha) and Edge Length (in meters, m) at the same time.
+- Follow the settings in the figure below to calculate both the Path Area (in hectares, ha) and Edge Length (in meters, m) at the same time and **click OK.**

 <img width="478" height="710" alt="image" src="https://github.com/user-attachments/assets/c3b5f831-f73a-4325-bc5c-2e16c932a3ca" />